 There is something that draws me to icy landscapes and Banff, Canada is the perfect destination for ice and snow.
 When the mountains are covered with blankets of snow, it amplifies the beauty of a scene by creating stark shadows and jagged lines.
 Colors pop through the winter haze creating beautiful patterns of intense hues.

-To me, there is no where more arresting in winter than Banff, Canada.
-The conditions can be harsh as the temperatures plunge to well below zero, but if you are brave enough to face the Canadian cold, a trip to Banff in winter will leave you with lasting memories that you will cherish for years to come.
+To me, there is nowhere more arresting in winter than in Banff, Canada.
+Winter in Alberta can be harsh as the temperatures plunge to well below zero, but if you are brave enough to face the Canadian cold, a trip to Banff in winter will leave you with lasting memories that you will cherish for years to come.

 Discover the Beauty of Banff Canada

 From backcountry lodges to high mountain scenic hikes, Banff, Alberta is beautiful.
 If you really want to take in the scale and scope of the Rocky Mountains, take a scenic flight over Banff National Park, you will discover a beauty that you’ve never seen before.
 If you are visiting Alberta, make sure to add Banff to your list

 Sunrises are incredible in the Rockies and there are a few places that are popular for sunrise.
 The Vermilion Lakes is one of the top spots for sunrise in Banff.
 This spot is located just outside Banff and a short drive from Lake Louise in Canada.

 Get there early as there will be a lot of photographers lining the banks of the Vermilion lakes.
 Enjoying our photo journey of Banff Canada?
 Check out more at The Best Hotels in Banff